Mario7F/RHEL9/StudyNotes/Key_Notes.md

 #### 18.8 Defining Systemd Mounts
 #### 18.9 Creating a Swap Partition

+### Leson Lesson 20: Managing Stratis

+#### 20.1 Understanding the Storage Stack

+- The block device layer allows RHEL to use different storage solutions by including the appropriate driver in the Linux kernel
+- Multipath is an optional component that is used in storage network to provide redundancy to different block devices
+- Partitions make it possible to allocate different storage units on a block device
+- RAID allows for the creation of redundant storage volumes
+- LVM creates dynamic volumes from one or more block devices
+- Storage volumes can be used for different purposes
+  - File systems
+  - Database
+  - Ceph OSDs (Cloud storage)

+#### Understanding LVM Usage Options

+- LVM can be used with LUKS encryption to provide device-based block encryption
+- LVM can be used with VDO deduplication and compression as feature of logical volumes
+- LUKS and VDO can be used without LVM also

+#### 20.2 Creating Stratis Volumes

+- Stratis volumes always use the XFS filesystem
+- Stratis volumes are thin provisioned by nature
+- Volume storage is allocated form the stratis pool
+- Each stratis volume needs a minimal size of 4 GiB
+- Because of the thin provisioning, stratis tools must be used to monitor available storage space

+#### Managing Stratis

+- To work with stratis, you'll need the `stratisd` and `stratis-cli` packages
+- Use the `stratis` command to create pools and filesystems
+- This command has awesome tab completion
+- While working with stratis, use `stratis pool list` to ensure the pool has sufficient space remaining
+- To mount stratis volumes:
+  - Use UUID
+  - Include `x-systemd.requires=stratisd.service` as a mount option

+#### 20.3 Using Stratis Snapshots

+- A stratis snapshot is a metadata copy that allows you to access the state of the snapshot at anytime
+- A snapshot is NOT a backup, but can be helpful in accessing deleted files
+- A snapshot is mounted by its device name, not by UUID

+### Lesson 21: Managing the Boot Procedure

+#### 21.1 Exploring the Boot Procedure

+- Fireware (computer) > Boot Device (Hard Disk) > Grub (Boot Loader) > Kernel > Systemd (manages everything on the system) > Early-state > Services > Shell (user login)

+#### 22.2 Modifying Grub2 Runtime Parameters

+- From the Grub2 boot menu, press e to edit runtime boot options to the end of the line that starts with linux
+  - `systemd.unit=emeregency.target`
+  - `systemd.unit=rescue.target`
+- Press c to enter the Grub2 command mode
+  - From command mode, type help for an overview of available options

+#### 22.3 Changing Grub2 Persistent Parameters

+- To edit persistent Grub2 parameters, edit the configuration file in `/etc/default/grub`
+- After writing changes, compile changes to grub.cfg
+  - `grub2-mkconfig -o /boot/grub2/grub.cfg`
+  - `grub2-mkconfig -o /boot/efi/EFI/redhat/grub.cfg'

+#### 22.4 Managing Systemd Targets

+- A systemd target is a group of unit files
+- Some targets are isolatable, which means that they define the final state a system is starting in
+- - emergency.target
+  - rescue.target
+  - multi-user.target
+  - graphical.target

+- When enabling a unit, it is added to a specific target

+#### 22.5 Setting Default Systemd Target

+- Use `systemctl get-default` to see the current default target
+- Use `systemctl set-default` to set a new default target

+#### 22.6 Booting into a Specific Target

+- On the Grub 2 boot prompt, use `systemctl.unit=xxx.target` to boot into a specific target
+- To change between targets on a running system, use `systemctl isolate xxx.target`

 ### Lesson 27: Apply Network Security

 #### 27.1 Analyzing Service Configuration with ss